 The PhD program is designed to train students to become independent scholars capable of conducting intensive original research.
-Students benefit from the cohesiveness of the program structure (weekly seminar, journal club, faculty-student and student-student interactions etc) and from the interdisciplinary nature of the program.
+Students benefit from the cohesiveness of the program structure (weekly seminar, journal club, faculty-student, student-student interactions, etc.) and from the interdisciplinary nature of the program.

 Path to a PhD

 During their first semester, PhD students participate in three laboratory rotations (5 weeks each).
-These rotations allow students to learn new skills and experimental approaches and to become involved early on in the process of scientific inquiry.
+These rotations allow students to learn new skills, experimental approaches, and to become involved early on in the process of scientific inquiry.
 On the basis of these rotations, students select a research area and major faculty advisor for dissertation research.

 Students enroll in a core curriculum and additional courses as determined by his/her advisory committee.
-Graduate students majoring in Toxicology must have an adequate background in biological and physical sciences or make up such deficiencies as may exist upon recommendation of the Director of Graduate Programs and/or the Graduate Student’s Advisory Committee.
+Graduate students majoring in Toxicology must have an adequate background in biological and physical sciences or make up existing deficiencies upon recommendation of the Director of Graduate Programs and/or the Graduate Student’s Advisory Committee.
 Please see the Student Handbook for the most up to date Plan of Work.

 All students are required to establish a dissertation committee.
 The student’s Advisory Committee shall have responsibility for delineation of a program of study which includes the minimum specified courses and such additional courses as needed to provide background and direction of each individual student.
 The chairperson or co-chairperson of the student’s committee must be a member or associate member of the Toxicology Faculty.
 It is strongly recommended that at least one of the committee members be from a department/program other than Toxicology.

 Students must pass both a written and oral preliminary exam prior to advancing to PhD candidacy.
 A doctoral dissertation presenting the student’s original research is written and defended in a final oral examination.